-The aim of assessment at Gosfield School is that it should assist students to fully develop their academic abilities and self-confidence and help all students to become effective learners.
+The aim of assessment at Gosfield School is to assist students in fully developing their academic abilities and self-confidence and help all students to become effective learners.
 Assessment, both formal and informal, should complement and reinforce the delivery of the curriculum.